RodrigoHolztrattner/Peon/README.md

 In essence it's a work stealing queue system designed for real time applications.

-The implementation here is based on the Lock-Free-Work-Stealing idea from Stefan Reinalter, more info can be found on his website https://blog.molecular-matters.com, a huuuge thanks for this sir!
+The implementation here is based on the Lock-Free-Work-Stealing idea from Stefan Reinalter, more info can be found on his website https://blog.molecular-matters.com, a huuuge thanks for this, sir!

 --------------------------------